 Breast Reduction Claims

-If you have experienced complications following a breast reduction surgery – also known as mammoplasty – and you believe they were caused by negligence on the part of the surgeon, you may be entitled to make a claim for financial compensation.
+If you have experienced complications following a breast reduction surgery – also known as mammoplasty – and you believe they were caused by negligence on the part of the surgeon, get in touch with us today to see if you can make a claim for financial compensation.

 This compensation can help to pay for any remedial surgery that may be needed, and can also offer you peace of mind following such a distressing experience.

 Cosmetic Surgery Solicitors was the first legal practice established in England and Wales dedicated to patients who have suffered as a result of negligent cosmetic surgery.
 We know that unsuccessful surgery can have serious emotional and financial consequences for you, and we are therefore committed to getting you the compensation you deserve.

 Working on a no win, no fee basis, we have an impressive win rate of over 95% for the claims we have pursued after obtaining medical evidence and have successfully recovered over £3 million for our clients.

 Speak to Cosmetic Surgery Solicitors today on 0800 634 0285 or request a call back from one of our expert mammoplasty negligence lawyers.

 Successful mammoplasty surgery can have a hugely positive effect on the patient’s self-esteem, increasing their ability to move freely and exercise without being impaired.
 However, when this procedure goes wrong due to negligence, the resulting problems can be devastating.